I enjoy both tent camping and RVs, and I usually stick to state parks and natural areas that allow me to enjoy an authentic Florida experience.

 The Fort Wilderness Campground has been around since Disney World first opened in 1971, and it has undergone several expansions since, from the original 232 sites to 799 today.

-Fort Wilderness is nestled in a 740-acre pine and cypress forest, across a lake about a mile east of the Magic Kingdom.
+Fort Wilderness is nestled in a 740-acre pine and cypress forest, across a lake about a mile east of the Magic Kingdom as the crow flies.
 Campsites are arranged in 19 loops around the centralized recreation area known as The Meadow, which includes a swimming complex, a campground store, bike-rental concession, tennis courts and an amphitheater for nightly Chip ‘n’ Dale campfire sing-a-longs.

-There are basically two kinds sites with varying degrees of amenities, but the basic tent site where I stayed has a paved driveway backing up off the loop to a level, sand-based pad with a picnic table, grill, electrical box and water spigot.
-These sites will also accommodate RVs, but the prime RV pads are fully paved with full hookups and cable TV service.
-(You bring the cable, which is standard gear for RVers.)
+There are basically two kinds sites with varying degrees of amenities, but the basic tent site where I stayed on this trip has a paved driveway backing up off the loop to a level, sand-based pad with a picnic table, grill, electrical box and water spigot.

 An air-conditioned “comfort station” with rest rooms, private showers, a laundry, soda machine, pay phones and an ice machine was conveniently located at the entrance to my loop.
-The rest rooms are locked from midnight until 6 a.m., although your guest-card key allows access during those off-hours.
-The rest rooms were clean and well-maintained, as you would expect.
+The rest rooms are locked after midnight until 6 a.m., although your guest-card key allows access during those off-hours.
+The rest rooms were clean and well-maintained.

 Camping and RV supplies, including charcoal, are available at two Trading Posts, one in the Meadow recreation area and the other in the Settlement near the marina.